bennyclams/untube/readme.md

     * For example, `FORMAT_FILTER=mp4,webm,ogg,flv,3gp,mkv,m4a`
 * The BackBlaze environment variables can be excluded if the user running Untube is authenticated via the b2 CLI, however this is unlikely in a docker container.
   If these values are not set, Untube will attempt to authenticate via the `.b2_account_info` file in the home directory of the user running the container.
+* If you specify cookies, you need to assign the environment variable to both the web and worker containers.
+You can use a browser extension to extract the cookies from your browser.
+It's safest to use an offline extension which will allow you to export only the cookies for the youtube website itself.
+    * It is recommended to mount the cookies file's parent directory rather than the file itself, because the file will be read from and written to over time and a direct file mount will not update properly causing the cookies to become invalid.

 ## Archive Functionality
 The archive functionality as of now is very limited and only supports archiving to BackBlaze B2 via a separate tool also created by me called `chronos`,